 The primary material of toner cartridges is the high-impact polystyrene (HIPS) used primarily for the housing.
 HIPS can be used repeatedly to make new toner cartridges a unique feature of Canon’s closed-loop recycling process.

-Outside Japan, we place cartridge collection boxes in large retail stores, affiliate sales stores, shopping malls, companies, schools, libraries, train stations, Canon service stores, Canon showrooms, and other locations, depending on the circumstances in each country or region.
+Outside Japan, Canon places cartridge collection boxes in large retail stores, affiliate sales outlets, shopping malls, companies, schools, libraries, train stations, Canon service stores, Canon showrooms, and other locations, depending on the circumstances in each country or region.

 As of the end of March 2018, Canon’s collecting program was operational in 35 countries and regions worldwide, and the total volume of cartridges that had been collected up to the end of 2017 reached 2,095 tons.